headStyleColorRed/E-skeleton-pay/README.md

 ### API Use

-Down here you have example code for the events that this server provides:
+Down here you have serveral example code snippets for the events that this server provides:

 #### Add product